Coconut Peach Cobbler recipe

 Just a few weeks ago, I was talking a big game about how I was going to take a break this summer from picking, canning, or even thinking about large amounts of produce.

 I made it to August until I buckled under the pressure.
 The peaches & tomatoes made me do it (reading Farmer Boy to my kids right now didn’t help, either)!
 So this past weekend I hauled out the strainer to make applesauce, the canner to can peaches, and the baking pans to make marinara sauce.

 The floors were sticky and the house was destroyed, but it didn’t matter.
 I just felt this deep satisfaction that comes with jars cooling on the countertop and fruit ripening on the table.
 This is August.
 Hot, sticky, productive August.

 By the time I got to the bottom of the peach boxes, I was tired of stuffing fruit into jars and sliding containers into the freezer.
 When this recipe from a 2009 issue of Cuisine at Home fell out of my recipe binder, it was fate.
 Those last few peaches baked up into a beautiful cobbler.

 I love cobbler recipes like this, where the sweet syrupy filling is balanced by a crunchy, buttery biscuit topping.
 The coconut is just an added bonus that always gets along nicely with the peaches.
-Topped with a scoop of ice cream or dollop of whipped cream?
+Topped with a scoop of vanilla ice cream or dollop of whipped cream?
 Perfection.

 So ignore those sticky floors and piles of laundry.
 It’s August.
 Have yourself some cobbler.